 Many types of allergies can cause asthma in people with inflamed and sensitive airways.
 However, asthma triggers vary from person to person.
 An allergen that provokes an asthma attack in one person may not be harmful to another person with asthma.
 Therefore, if you are asthmatic, you should find out the specific allergens that cause an asthmatic attack in you and try to avoid such triggers.
 Sometimes delayed asthma episodes might occur depending on the trigger type and the patient’s sensitivity to it.
 Common allergens causing allergic asthma include pollen, grass, dust mites, cockroaches, pet danders, molds, and rodents.

 When your asthma is triggered due to an allergy, it is called allergy-induced asthma.
 However, many people can experience one condition without the other.
 Often, substances that trigger allergies can also trigger asthma.
-Additionally, family history and having allergies such as hay fever also play a major role in a person’s chances of developing allergies or asthma.
+Additionally, family history and allergies such as hay fever also play a major role in a person’s chances of developing allergies or asthma.

 Allergic asthma symptoms are usually very similar to regular asthma.
 They include coughing, wheezing, chest tightening, shortness of breath, and rapid breathing.